Having clients cancel their sessions can be one of the most frustrating aspects of working as a personal trainer.

 There are ups and downs to charging them.
-Obviously you went through all the trouble to set up the workout routine and create time in your schedule for the appointment.
-Obviously that work that you put in should not go unnoticed.
+Naturally, you went through all the trouble to set up the workout routine and create time in your schedule for the appointment.
+That work that you put in should not go unnoticed.

-Cancellations given 24 hours ahead of time
+Cancellations 24 hours ahead of time

-Typically if the client cancels on me with more than 24 hours before we are supposed to me, I you do not charge them.
-In most cases this gives me a sufficient amount of time to call up other clients that might want to schedule during that time slot.
+Typically if the client cancels on me with more than 24 hours before we are supposed to me, I usually do not charge them.
+In most cases, this gives me a sufficient amount of time to call up other clients that might want to schedule during that time slot.

-Cancellations given under 24 hours
+Cancellations under 24 hours